dungmanh88/script-cmd-cheatsheet/commands/Linux-User-Group-Management.md

 ```
 groupdel finance

-The association between group finanace and user dungnm will be lost
+The association between group finance and user dungnm will be lost

 groups dungnm
 dungnm : dungnm dev